TimurKady/free-admin/docs/project-structure.md

 * help or policy content,
 * or lightweight dashboards not tied to a specific app.

 Each page can be written in HTML, Markdown, or Jinja2, and rendered through a dedicated `PageView`.

 ---

 ## 5. Why This Layout Matters

-FreeAdmin uses discovery rather than configuration files: when `AdminSite.boot()` runs, it automatically:
+FreeAdmin uses discovery rather than configuration files when `AdminSite.boot()` runs, it automatically:

 1. Loads apps from `Settings.INSTALLED_APPS`
 2. Imports their `app.py`